Crotaphytus nebrius

 The Sonoran collared lizard (Crotaphytus nebrius) is a species of lizard in the family Crotaphytidae.
 The species is endemic to the U.S. state of Arizona and the Mexican state of Sonora.

 Description

-C. nebrius is a grayish-yellow with grayish-white spots, which are large down the middle of the body, and small on the sides.
+C. nebrius is a grayish-yellow with grayish-white spots, which are large down the middle of the body, and small on the sides.They are also known for having a set of black stripes on their neck, and may also have red-orange markings on their neck.

 Behavior

 Adults of C. nebrius are primarily active during spring and summer; the juveniles can be active until November.